 Creating Your Own Self Esteem Affirmations

 One way to make affirmations even more powerful and effective is to write your own.
-If you find that you have a particular problem or issue you are faced with, for example public speaking, you could write out a suitable affirmation to help you.
-As we have seen, choosing which affirmations you use has distinct benefits, but writing your own makes them more person and customised to your own needs.
+If you find that you have a particular problem or issue you are faced with, for example, public speaking, you could write out a suitable affirmation to help you.
+As we have seen, choosing which affirmations you use has distinct benefits, but writing your own makes them more personal and customized to your own needs.
 Try writing one or two now and see how they help you.

 So how do you do this?
 Let’s take the example of public speaking.
 You need to be relaxed in front of people.
 So you could write the following self esteem affirmation: